DCRcoder/gocode/README.md

 # gocode
-a tool for syncing local repo to remote
+a tool that auto syncing local repo to remote when monitor the repo change

 ### install